reactjs/react.dev/content/docs/handling-events.md

 ## Passing Arguments to Event Handlers

 Inside a loop it is common to want to pass an extra parameter to an event handler.
-For example, if `id` is the row ID, either of the following would work:
+For example, if `id` were the row ID, either of the following would work:

 ```js
 <button onClick={(e) => this.deleteRow(id, e)}>Delete Row</button>